Mikhail Kashlev, Ph.D.

 - Proc Natl Acad Sci U S A. 112(5): E410-E419, 2015. [ Journal Article ]

-Dr. Kashlev received his Ph.D. in molecular biology from Moscow Institute of Molecular Genetics in 1990.
+Dr. Kashlev received his Ph.D. in molecular biology from Institute of Molecular Genetics, Moscow in 1990.
 He was a postdoctoral fellow in the Department of Microbiology at Columbia University from 1991 to 1992 and a research associate at the Public Health Research Institute from 1993 to 1996.
 In 1996, Dr. Kashlev joined the ABL-Basic Research Program and established the Molecular Mechanisms of Transcription Section.
-In 1999, he joined the Center for Cancer Research, NCI-Frederick.
+In 1999, he joined the Center for Cancer Research and was tenured in 2007.

 |Mikhail Bubunenko Ph.D.||Visiting Scientist (Contr.)|